Hiring costs add up very quickly if an efficient process is not in place.

 For example, a company with 100 employees that pays an average salary of $50,000 could pay approximately $660,000 to $2.6m per year in replacement costs from voluntary turnover alone

-Luckily, there are a number of ways to lower voluntary turnover.
+Luckily, there are several ways to lower voluntary turnover.

 Engaging with a diverse range of candidates and offering an inclusive work environment prevents employees from self-selecting out of the hiring process to search for a better fit somewhere else.